barrysolomon/LumigoLambdaExamples/lambda-java/README.md

     --tags LUMIGO_LOG_COLLECTION=true
 ```

-### 4. Verify and Test
+### 4. Create Secrets in AWS Secrets Manager

+1. **Navigate to Secrets Manager in AWS Console**.
+2. **Create a new secret** for `initech-weather-api-key` and store your API key from OpenWeather.
+   - **Secret name**: `initech-weather-api-key`
+   - **Secret value**: `{ "key": "your-weather-api-key" }`

+## Switching Between Lambda Handlers

+The `LambdaJavaLumigoExampleSimple` and `LambdaJavaLumigoExampleWeather` functions are both packaged into the JAR.
+To switch between them:
+1. Update the `HANDLER` variable in the deployment script:
+   - **Simple Logging Function**: `LambdaJavaLumigoExampleSimple::handleRequest`
+   - **Weather Fetching Function**: `LambdaJavaLumigoExampleWeather::handleRequest`
+2. Run the deployment script again.

+## Verifying the Deployment

-Run a test invocation of the Lambda function:
+Run a test invocation:

 ```bash
 aws lambda invoke --function-name $FUNCTION_NAME output.json
 ```

-Check `output.json` and CloudWatch logs for expected logs and behavior.
+Check `output.json` and CloudWatch logs to verify that the function logs and/or stores the weather data in S3 as expected.

 ## Troubleshooting

-1. **Missing Lumigo Tracer**: If you encounter errors related to the Lumigo tracer jar file, verify that the Lumigo layer is attached to the Lambda and that the path `/opt/lumigo-java/lumigo-tracer.jar` exists.
+- **Missing Lumigo Tracer**: Ensure `lumigo-tracer.jar` is included in the Lambda layer or accessible at `/opt/lumigo-java/lumigo-tracer.jar`.
-2. **Environment Variable Issues**: Confirm that `LUMIGO_TRACER_TOKEN` and `JAVA_TOOL_OPTIONS` are correctly set in the Lambda’s environment variables.
+- **Environment Variable Issues**: Double-check that `LUMIGO_TRACER_TOKEN` and `JAVA_TOOL_OPTIONS` are correctly set in the Lambda’s environment variables.
-3. **Permission Errors**: Double-check that the Lambda role has the necessary permissions as per the attached IAM policy.
+- **Secrets Configuration**: Confirm that `initech-weather-api-key` exists in Secrets Manager with the correct permissions and value.

 ## Additional Notes

-- **Logging Configuration**: Lumigo’s tracer provides enhanced logs and distributed tracing.
-Ensure your function’s logs and traces appear as expected in Lumigo’s dashboard.
-- **Memory and Timeout Settings**: Adjust memory and timeout values based on the expected workload and response time from external services like OpenWeather.
+- **Memory and Timeout**: Adjust Lambda memory and timeout settings as needed for API response times.
+- **Logging and Monitoring**: Check Lumigo's dashboard for enhanced logs and tracing insights.

 ---